 Many Texas families had abandoned their homes and fled for safety in the Runaway Scrape during the Texas Revolution.
-They had often burned their property and even entire towns to prevent Santa Anna's army from using the resources they had to leave behind.
+They had often destroyed their property and towns to prevent Santa Anna's army from using the resources they had to leave behind.
 When the war ended, many returned to their homes and began the difficult work of rebuilding their lives and communities.
 The years after the war were very difficult for many Texans.

-Rosa Kleberg was a young German immigrant who had moved to Cat Spring, Texas, 130 miles east of San Antonio, during the early 1830s.
-While her husband fought in the Battle of San Jacinto, Rosa fled her home with her infant child in the Runaway Scrape.
+Rosa Kleberg was a young German immigrant who had moved to Cat Spring, Texas, east of San Antonio, during the early 1830s.
+While her husband fought in the Battle of San Jacinto, Rosa fled her home with their baby in the Runaway Scrape.
 At the time, she was only twenty-three years old.
-Decades after the war, Rosa recalled what life had been like as she and her family returned home to rebuild their lives after the Texas Revolution.
+Decades after the war, Rosa described what life had been like as she and her family returned home to rebuild their lives after the Texas Revolution.